 A free spirited yoga instructor finds true love in a conservative lawyer and they got married on the first date.
 Though they are polar opposites; her need of stability is fulfilled with him, his need of optimism is fulfilled with her.

 Greg gets stripping lessons at home, then discovers a secret door in their bedroom to a hidden attic closet full of dolls which scare Dharma as 'bad karma', Jane remembers the previous tenants moved ...

-There could hardly be an odder match, but love knows no reason- assistant DA Greg Montgomery, the son of successful businessman Edward Montgomery and his bossy spouse Kitty, the queen of socialite snob-ism, falls madly in love with the utterly unconventional free spirit Dharma Finkelstein, truly the daughter of hippie couple Larry Finkelstein and Abby O'Neil, who never fail to go against whatever even smells like convention.
-Even if they can't break the couple up, both in-law families-who never agree on anything else- never cease to stir as much as they are shocked by these incompatible lifestyles.
-Neither do the best friends help, Greg's lazy and incompetent, parasitic 'colleague' Pete Cavanaugh and Dharma's even more bizarre, bossy Jane, between which two another improbable hate-love chemistry develops.
+There could hardly be an odder match, but love knows no reason.
+Assistant D.A.
+Greg Montgomery, the son of successful businessman Edward Montgomery and Kitty, the queen of socialite snob-ism, falls madly in love with the utterly unconventional free spirit Dharma Finkelstein, the daughter of hippie couple Larry Finkelstein and Abby O'Neil.
+Even if they can't break the couple up, both in-law families-who never agree on anything else-stir up trouble as they are shocked by each other's lifestyle.
+Greg's lazy and incompetent colleague Pete Cavanaugh and Dharma's odd friend Jane, don't help their relationship either, between which another improbable hate-love chemistry develops.
 Written by

 20 of 25 people found this review helpful.